In this lesson, we’re going to learn about the Comparable

 interface contains a single abstract method that must be implemented by implementing subclasses:

-Two things are worth discussing about the method signature above.
+Two things are worth discussing about the method signature.

 - The parameter